markriggins/dockerfy/README.md

 **Dockerfy** is a utility program to initialize and control container applications, and also provide some missing OS functionality (such as an init process, and reaping zombies etc.)

+### Open Source
+Dockerfy is an open-source project under Apache 2.0 license.
+This clone is up to date, but the official source has now moved to [SocialCodeInc/dockerfy](https://github.com/SocialCodeInc/dockerfy/)

 ##Key Features